agbwebdesigns/js_adding_form_fields/README.md

 # js_adding_form_fields
 A Javascript program that adds functionality to a form.

+All of the form-fields are attached to a datecode that is entered at the top of the form.
+If a user wants to add another datecode, they can.
+It will populate more form-fields attached to the new datecode.
+There are also checkboxes near the top of the form the will omit form-fields from being printed.
+I added all of this functionality to the form that was created by my client.

 Added functionality:
 add datecodes to each section of the form, add multiple datecodes,